CS-3450-Group-13/frappy/docs/requirement_definition.md

 1. Account Creation
    * Default Option Presented to Users Who are Not Currently Signed In
-   * Requires Unique Username
+   * Requires Unique Email
    * Requires Password
-   * Requires an Email
    * Password Should Pass Some Level of Minimum Security

 2. Sign In
    * Default Option Presented to Users Who are Not Currently Signed In
-   * Requires Username
+   * Requires Email
    * Requires Matching Password

    ![User Login UML](images/useCase7.png)